Monkfish

 Remove membranes

 Monkfish is highly sought after for the unique characteristics of it's flesh.
 It somewhat resembles lobster in flavor and stays firm and solid even if overcooked.
-This makes it excellent for grilling on skewers because it won't crumble and fall off.
-It is a costly fish, tails selling for $6.00/# in Korean groceries here - I hate to think what they might cost in gourmet specialty stores.
+This makes it excellent for grilling on skewers, because it won't crumble and fall off.
+It is a costly fish, tails selling for 2006 US $6.00 / pound in Korean markets here in Los Angeles.

 Monkfish is very easy to process because most of the work has already been done.